Matrix-Robotics/mVision-SPIKE/README.md

 An example for mVision Camera connect to LEGO SPIKE Hub.

 ## How it works
-A MicroPython library allow mVision (OpenMV) emulate LEGO UART Protocol, and we wrote a sample program to let mVision detect objects by color and mark them with IDs on the screen (IDE view) and send the information to SPIKE Hub.
+A MicroPython library from ceeoinnovations allow mVision (OpenMV) emulate LEGO UART Protocol, and we wrote a sample program to let mVision detect objects by color and mark them with IDs on the screen (IDE view) and send the information to SPIKE Hub.

 ## Hardware
 You can use SPIKE Ultrasonic sensor breakout board, or cut a wire to connect to SPIKE Hub, and connnect the wire as: